1988–89 FA Cup: Semi-finals

 The FA Cup semi-finals were scheduled for 15 April 1989 and this was the last year that both games were scheduled to be held simultaneously on a Saturday afternoon with a 3pm kick off.
 The Everton–Norwich City game was completed as expected, but the Liverpool–Nottingham Forest game was abandoned after six minutes due to the Hillsborough Disaster.
 The disaster caused 94 deaths on 15 April 1989 (the final death toll was 97).
-There was talk that the competition for this season would be abandoned, but on 30 April, it was confirmed that both teams would continue in the competition and play in a rescheduled semi-final, which was played on 7 May and won 3–1 by Liverpool.
+There was speculation that the competition for this season would be abandoned, but on 30 April, it was confirmed that both teams would continue in the competition and play in a rescheduled semi-final, which was played on 7 May and won 3–1 by Liverpool.

 Norwich's hopes of a first-ever FA Cup final were ended as Everton beat them 1–0 to book the second all-Merseyside FA Cup final in four seasons.